fridtjofaugust/learn-state-migration/README.md

-# Migrate State to Terraform Cloud
+# Terraform

-Learn how to migrate your existing state file to a Terraform Cloud workspace.
+For testing migration of state to Terraform Cloud.

-Follow along with the [Learn Guide](https://learn.hashicorp.com/terraform/tfc/tfc_migration) at HashiCorp Learn.
+Also to add TFC as a VCS.